klwdesigns/klw_base/_posts/2019-09-09-one-key-and-reality.md

 Comme ça.

-At least, that’s how it appeared to me.
+At least, that’s how it appeared to me when she put the key in my hand.

+**Over Oceans: A Memoir, Rome, Chp 82.